Aleteia Subscription

-There are many ways to say the Jesus Prayer, including the most common, “Lord Jesus Christ, have mercy on me.”
+There are many different ways to say the Jesus Prayer, including the most common, "Lord Jesus Christ, have mercy on me."

 One of the most popular devotional prayers in Christianity, besides the Rosary and the Our Father, is the "Jesus Prayer."

-The Catechism of the Catholic Church even devotes an entire paragraph to explaining this biblical prayer.
+The Catechism of the Catholic Church even devotes an entire paragraph to explaining this biblical prayer:

 This simple invocation of faith developed in the tradition of prayer under many forms in East and West.
 The most usual formulation, transmitted by the spiritual writers of the Sinai, Syria, and Mt.
 Athos, is the invocation, "Lord Jesus Christ, Son of God, have mercy on us sinners."
 It combines the Christological hymn of Philippians 2:6-11 with the cry of the publican and the blind men begging for light.
 By it the heart is opened to human wretchedness and the Savior’s mercy.
 (CCC 2667)

-It is an ancient prayer that was popular among the Desert Fathers and is found in a collection of Eastern Christian spiritual writings called The Philokalia.
+The Jesus Prayer was popular among the Desert Fathers and is found in a collection of Eastern Christian spiritual writings called The Philokalia.
 This collection of writings dates back to the 4th century and includes authors such as St. Anthony the Great, St. John Damascus, and St. Mark the Ascetic.

 Practically speaking, the prayer has many forms (all of which are acceptable):